-It’s hard to believe it has been four years since Spectre came out in theaters and it will be five years before the still-untitled Bond 25 comes out.
+It’s hard to believe it has been four years since Spectre came out in theaters and it will be five years before No Time To Die comes out.
 For a short while we were on a fairly steady diet of Daniel Craig movies, with Skyfall and Spectre coming out three years apart and Casino Royale and Quantum of Solace coming out two years apart.

-However, there was a four-year gap between Quantum of Solace and Skyfall, so I suppose we shouldn’t fret too much about Bond 25 and how long it is taking to come together.
-On that note, casting is finally a reality for the new movie, which will bring Daniel Craig back, assumedly for the last time.
+However, there was a four-year gap between Quantum of Solace and Skyfall, so I suppose we shouldn’t fret too much about No Time To Die and how long it is taking to come together.
+On that note, casting is finally a reality for the new movie, which will bring Daniel Craig back, presumably for the last time.

-If you are as pumped for the still-untitled Bond 25 as we are, be sure to check out our updated cast list below and check back for new add-ons to the cast and more.
+If you are as pumped as we are for the film we previously had to call Bond 25, be sure to check out our updated cast list below and check back for new add-ons to the cast and more.

-Due to the fact the movie will be filming in Jamaica like Dr. No, some have speculated his character will be somehow related to that character or flick, but this has currently in no way, shape or form been confirmed.
+Due to the fact the movie will be filming in Jamaica like Dr. No, some have speculated that Safin will be somehow related to that character or flick, but this has currently in no way, shape or form been confirmed.
 Considering the shell game the 007 brass played surrounding Christoph Waltz's Ernst Stavro Blofeld, we wouldn't throw this possibility out just yet.

 Jeffrey Wright as Felix Leiter

-That’s “Wright,” the fan-favorite Westworld actor is returning to the Bond fold to play Felix Leiter in Bond 25.
+That’s “Wright,” the fan-favorite Westworld actor is returning to the Bond fold to play Felix Leiter in No Time To Die.
 Like Rami Malek, this had been speculated for a while.
 James Bond’s friend is mentioned in Spectre and he’ll be back in this next film, bringing the supposedly retired 007 out of seclusion to retrieve a missing scientist.

 Ralph Fiennes as M